Orange-Scented Roasted Carrots and Parsnips

 - Bake for 10 minutes.
 Then carefully remove the foil.
 Continue roasting uncovered for an additional 15 minutes.
 Test for doneness by piercing with a fork or a cake tester.
 Return to the oven for an additional 5 minutes after stirring, if the vegetables aren't tender enough.

 Another way to get more veggies is to add them to recipes that you’re already making.
 This can be a time-saver, so you’re making and watching fewer recipes.
-Check out this Veggie-Packed Potato Salad and learn about the health benefits of resistant starch.
+Check out this Veggie-Packed Potato Salad and learn about all of the health benefits of resistant starch.
 And give Chunky Gazpacho a try.
 It’s an all-time favorite in my house, especially when the weather turns warm.
-It makes a big batch, so it’s perfect for several lunches or mid-afternoon snacks.
+It makes a big batch, so it’s perfect for several lunches or mid-afternoon snacks to enjoy throughout the week.

 Cheers to a delicious veggie-packed day!